teresaserena/marco/README.md

 # marco
 discord bot for managing stats and uploading data for users in a health and fitness community.
+Named by the community.